Ayub Medical College: Student life

-Students and alumni of Ayub Medical College are referred to as Ayubians.
-Many partake is the various societies and clubs the college offers.
+Students and alumni of the college are referred to as Ayubians.
+Students actively partake in clubs and societies within the college.
 Some societies which are medical-oriented are governed by professors along with an associate society master who serves as "academic advisers" to students.
 Other societies are strictly governed by students.
-Students unions and political student bodies are banned from AMC.
-Due to its unique "crossroad" location, Ayub Medical College is one of the most ethnically diverse campuses in Pakistan with students from various backgrounds including, Balochs, Pashtuns, Hindkowans, Chitralis, Punjabis, Saraikis, Kashmiris, Kalash, Burusho, Shina and Baltis.
+Due to its unique "crossroad" location, Ayub Medical College has one of the most ethnically diverse campuses in Pakistan with students from various backgrounds including, Balochs, Pashtuns, Hindkowans, Chitralis, Punjabis, Saraikis, Kashmiris, Kalash, Burusho, Shina and Baltis.

-Societies and clubs

 Publications

 Karakoram is the annual college magazine published at Ayub Medical College and maintained by the Ayubian Literary Society.